tomtom28/Pet-Python-Project/README.md

   ```

+In order to perform the Database migrations, you will need to use MySQL to `CREATE DATABASE dreamteam_db;` and then call the migratrion from the command line using `$ flask db migrate`.

 ## Deployment to Heroku

 This assumes that you have the Heorku CLI set up and have deployed to the service in the past, maybe in a different programming language.
 More in depth info on basics can be found in the [Heroku Docs](https://devcenter.heroku.com/articles/getting-started-with-python#deploy-the-app) for Python.